mia-platform/documentation/docs/fast_data/faq/fast-data-versioning.md

 |       7.4.0       |             3.0.0             |        5.6.5        |

 :::caution
-In case it is selected `debezium` as message adapter, the minimum service version for the Real-Time Updater plugin is `v7.5.4`
+In case it is selected `debezium` as message adapter, the minimum service version for Real-Time Updater plugin is `v7.5.4`
 :::